 Jaguars are at the apex of their ecosystem, meaning they have very few predators.

-- The primary predators of jaguars are humans, who hunt them through illegal poaching activities.
+- The primary predators of jaguars are humans, who hunt them through illegal poaching.
 Humans often kill jaguars for their paws, teeth, and pelts.

 - Lions eat Jaguars too.